teaching-on-testbeds/mlflow-chi/snippets/intro.md

 ::: {.cell .markdown}

 To use bare metal resources on Chameleon, we must reserve them in advance.
-We can reserve two separate 3-hour blocks for this experiment: one for the MLFlow section and one for the Ray section.
-They are designed to run independently.
+We can reserve a 3-hour block for this experiment.

 We can use the OpenStack graphical user interface, Horizon, to submit a lease for an MI100 or Liquid node at CHI@TACC.
 To access this interface,